bhelx/recurly-client-elixir/README.md

 ## Design

-In writing this library from scratch, I'm trying to to test some "lessons learned" in maintaining the official Recurly clients over the past year or so.
+In writing this library from scratch, I'm trying to test some "lessons learned" in maintaining the official Recurly clients over the past year or so.
 I tried to take ideas from what I found worked and did not work in each library.
 I've also taken some inspiration from other elixir projects [such as ecto](https://github.com/elixir-ecto/ecto).
 Here are some of the design principles I've tried to follow that I think will help avoid some of the problems